szvsw/semantic-ubems/docs/outline.md

 To address these challenges attendant to building-scale accuracy and national-to-global reach, we propose a new approach to representing and organizing large datasets of real-world buildings: Semantic Stock Modeling (SSM).
 The key paradigm shift vis-a-vis traditional UBEMs is to dispose of the notion of archetypes, i.e. the association of a prototypical, pre-defined (excluding geometry) energy model with each building, and instead adopt a new organizational framework which consists of semantic building descriptions (which are agnostic as to their computational representation), paired with translation layers which interpret the semantics and compile energy models (or other modalities) and their attendant computation layers which execute models.
 While the lines between these two approaches is blurred in some sense - under the hood, many UBEM studies likely implement some form of description/translation/computation isolation - here, we hope to shift the vocabulary and organizational frameworks by more explicitly surfacing and decoupling these different layers.
 In so doing, the goal is to leverage the affordances of such isolation to enable the creation of more robust, detailed, and larger scale building stock energy models.
 Part of the motivation is to more rigorously define a framework for the interactions of GIS managers, building energy modelers, and research software engineers which can better organize the development and construction of national and global-scale building stock energy models which achieve ... (granularity? varying data availability? etc etc)

 The term _semantic_ is chosen to emphasize the level of detail of information stored in the building description layer and re-inforce its conceptual isolation from the _syntactic_ interpretation within the translation and computation layers.
 This enforces a stricter separation of concerns between the semantic building descriptions and the syntactic energy models.
 Rather than storing detailed energy-model information, which might often be numerical value assignments or other energy-model specific components/information, e.g. `Window U-Value = 2.72 W/m2K, Window SHGC=0.8` or `Infiltration rate = 0.05 m3/s/m2 exposed exterior surface area`, this layer is meant to capture coarser, human-readable semantic information about a building, e.g. `Single Pane Window` or `Leaky envelope`.
 The translation layer implemented by any particular modeling engine is responsible for converting these high-level fields into whatever form necessary to execute its computation.
-In so doing, this separation of concerns also allows for better separation of responsibilities which can better take advantage of the different skillsets of the various process stakeholders: GIS managers are clearly responsible for the building description layer, while energy modelers are clearly responsible for defining the interpretation of fields by defining components and component mappings, and research software engineers are clearly responsible for the compilation and execution of models according to the transformations and component mappings defined by the energy modelers on top of the GIS data.
-A clear requirement of such a framework then is concise, clear interfaces between each layer: a layer must provide manifests of what information it requires, and what information it produces.
+In so doing, this separation of concerns also allows for better separation of responsibilities which can better take advantage of the different skillsets of the various process stakeholders: GIS managers are clearly responsible for the building description layer, energy modelers are clearly responsible for defining the interpretation of fields by defining atomistic components and component selection mappings, and finally research software engineers are clearly responsible for the compilation and execution of models according to the transformations and component mappings defined by the energy modelers on top of the GIS data provided by the GIS managers.
+An obvious requirement of such a framework then is concise, clear interfaces between each layer: a layer must provide manifests of what information it requires, and what information it produces.

-1. solution: decoupling buildings from energy models
-   1. energy modelers escape curse of dimensionality through simpler atomistic component definitions and rule specifications
+1. still to include for discussion:
    1. allowing for probabilistic representation over semantic features

 By separating concerns, we enable the model description and computation to become decoupled in separate layers, with the obvious consequence that the model compilation and computation layer can be swapped out for different performance/cost tradeoffs or different modalities of analysis altogether.
 For instance, a variety of approaches can be used to achieve the desired scale of results in a reasonable amount of time: on the one hand, using high horizontal capacity and whitebox physics-based models, i.e. distributed cloud computing with large volumes of parallel nodes with low-throughput per node, or on the other hand, high vertical capacity and blackbox machine-learned models of the same function, i.e. exteremely high-throughput on relatively few GPU-equipped compute nodes.
 Similarly, different analysis engines can be supported from the same building-stock description, from a Bayesian model of a retrofit uptake economics analysis to an hourly heat-risk analysis which is accurate at the building scale, both consuming the same source dataset.
 The isolation of the building stock descriptions from the analysis engines makes it (relatively) straightforward to support these different approaches simultaneously.